nonkloq/mazeharvest/homegym/README.md

 ---

-## Mission: Survive.
+## Mission: Navigate.

-Navigate, harvest and combat moles to maintain the air poison level.
-The primary objective is to not die.
+The agent must efficiently navigate to target locations while avoiding obstacles and threats.
+It uses heuristic information, such as directional weights and sensory inputs, to plan its path and adapt to changing environments.

 ---